 School-Based Counselors Help Kids Cope With Fallout From Drug Addiction

 When Maddy Nadeau was a toddler, her mother wasn't able to care for her.
-"I remember mom was always locking herself in her room and she didn't take care of me.
+"I remember Mom was always locking herself in her room and she didn't take care of me.
 My mom just wasn't around at the time," she says.

 Every day, her older sister Devon came home from elementary school and made sure Maddy had something to eat.